 Recognizing Issues that Affect Performance Horses

 Required textbooks for this course are not currently sold on this website.
-You can find where to purchase the required books by visiting our Book and Video page.
+You can find where to purchase the required books by visiting our Book and Resources page.

 Description

-In this self-paced online course, the student will learn about some of the issues that could be causing the horse to have restrictions in movement, be physically uncomfortable, or even lame.
+In this self-paced online course on recognizing issues that affect performance horses, the student will learn about some of the issues that could be causing the horse to have restrictions in movement, be physically uncomfortable, or even be lame.
 We call the issues at the root of the horse’s discomfort “Primary Issues”.
-There are often more than one primary issue.
-As the horse seeks to avoid discomfort, Secondary Issues will arise such as uneven patterns of holding stress in the body, uneven gait patterns, joint strain, muscle atrophy, etc.
+There is often more than one primary issue.
+As the horse seeks to avoid discomfort, Secondary Issues will arise ,such as uneven patterns of holding stress in the body, uneven gait patterns, joint strain, muscle atrophy, etc.

-The course is broken down into five sections with extensive reading material and online videos that will give the student a broad base of information to help the owner/competitor or support personnel sort through the issues with individual horses:
+The Recognizing Issues that Affect Performance Horses course is broken down into five sections with extensive reading material and online videos that will give the student a broad base of information to help the owner/competitor or support personnel sort through the issues with individual horses:

 1. Recognizing Lameness